-My recent sojourn to Pelion in Mainland Greece included a trip around the traditional villages and hiking around the beautiful region.
-When visiting a country and region, what I enjoy the most is sampling the different foods on offer, and I wasn’t disappointed when I sampled the food of Pelion.
-In this post my intention is to tempt you with the array of gastronomy found in Pelion, Greece.
+Another enjoyable aspect of Pelion is sampling the different foods on offer, and I wasn’t disappointed when I sampled the food of this region.
+In this post, my intention is to show you what to eat and where to eat it in Pelion, Greece and to tempt you with the array of gastronomy found there.

 **This post includes affiliate links.
 For more info, see here.**